NON-EMORY STUDY ABROAD PROGRAM PETITION

 Applications and Deadlines:

-Non-Emory Study Abroad Program Petition submission deadlines for Summer 2017 and Fall 2017 are as follows:
+Non-Emory Study Abroad Program Petition submission deadlines for Spring 2018 are as follows:

 The Education Abroad Committee (EAC) considers the petitions of students who would like to attend Non-Emory study abroad programs and receive academic credit (which will appear as transfer credit on their Emory transcript).
 Non-Emory programs are an option for students who cannot find an academic match for their major on any of the Emory-approved programs.
 Submitted petitions must demonstrate a compelling academic reason for studying on a Non-Emory program.